 - an overview of the history of the company since its foundation in 1994

 - an analysis of the key ideas underpinning the company’s work

 - a critical commentary on two key productions – Hymns by Chris O’Connell (1999) and Stockholm by Bryony Lavery (2007)

 - a detailed description of a Frantic Assembly workshop, offering an introduction to how the company works.

 As a first step towards critical understanding, and as an initial exploration before going on to further, primary research, Routledge Performance Practitioners offer unbeatable value for today’s student.

 Table of Contents

-1 Biographical and Artistic Content: A ‘Frantic Method’?; 2 Key Writings, Principles, and Ideas: ‘Always Forward Never Back' (Graham 2019); 3 Ideas in Production: Hymns and Stockholm; 4 Practical Work: A Frantic Assembly Workshop; Conclusion
+1. Biographical and Artistic Content: A ‘Frantic Method’?; 2.
+Key Writings, Principles, and Ideas: ‘Always Forward, Never Back'; 3.
+Ideas in Production: Hymns and Stockholm; 4.
+Practical Work: A Frantic Assembly Workshop; Conclusion

 Mark Evans is Professor of Theatre Training and Education at Coventry University.
 He trained with Jacques Lecoq and Philippe Gaulier in Paris and has published widely on performer training and physical theatre, including: Movement Training for the Modern Actor (2009), The Routledge Companion to Jacques Lecoq (2016) and Performance Movement and the Body (2019).